 Emily Tressa’s gender reassignment surgery is a bad example for teens struggling with gender identity

 New laws that protect what the Bible calls “sin”

 1 Corinthians 6:20

-God bought you with a high price.
+God bought you at a high price.
 So, you must honor God with your body.

 The good and the bad of Emily’s decision

 Emily claims she is happy.
 After all, she can now have sexual relations with other men and feel beautiful.
 “It feels almost like I’m finally fully complete now,” she said.
-However, we can only be complete with Christ, apart from Jesus we will never be happy.
-Transgenders like her will eventually discover the tragedy that comes in messing up her body.
-Our body is God’s temple.
-(1 Corinthians 6:19-20)
+However, we can only be complete with Christ; apart from Jesus, we will never be happy.